AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

 ### Política de certificado {#certificate-policy}

-Se você vir o erro a seguir, verifique a política do certificado.
+Se o seguinte erro for exibido, verifique a política do seu certificado.

 ```text
 Certificate policy must conform with EV or OV, and not DV policy.